OWASP/www-chapter-austin/index.md

 ### LASCON 2023 - SAVE THE DATES! ###

-Tickets are not yet available LASCON 2023.
+Tickets are available LASCON 2023.
 We will be back at Norris Conference Center with Pre-Conference Training October 24-25, 2023 and Conference October 26-27, 2022.
 Visit <a href="https://lascon.org/" target="_blank">lascon.org</a>.
 <hr>

 Chapter Supporters